 What should you do if a student presents in this way?

 - Discuss your concerns with the student

-- Discuss the case with the GP element lead or GP academy lead.
+- Discuss the case with the GP year lead or GP academy lead.

 - Signpost the student to the University Student Wellbeing page

 The Charlie Waller Memorial Trust provides six short video modules if you would like to find out more about supporting students in difficulty.

 For more medical student art, visit Out of Our Heads